rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimOpt.md

 set shiftWidth(value): void;
 ```

 Set the _expand-tab_ option.
-This value should be between `[1,255]`.
+It only accepts an integer between `[1,255]`, if the value is out of range, it will be bound to this range.

 ##### Throws

-Throws [TypeError](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/TypeError) if value is not an integer, or [RangeError](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/RangeError) if value is not between `[1,255]`.
+Throws [TypeError](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/TypeError) if value is not an integer.

 ##### Example